Implementing a Singly Linked List from Scratch — A Practical Guide to Pointers and Memory

 /// @param list 链表指针

-void linked_list_reverse(LinkedList* list);Hint: Maintain three pointers — prev, curr, and next, and reverse each node's next direction one by one.
+void linked_list_reverse(LinkedList* list);Hint: Maintain three pointers—prev, current, and next, and reverse the next direction of each node one by one.

 Exercise 2: Merge Two Sorted Linked Lists